Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Introduction

 While $\capO$-algebras are the main objects of interest for most readers, our results also apply in the more general case of left modules over the operad $\capO$; that generalization will be needed elsewhere. \end{rem}

 \begin{rem} In this paper, we say that a symmetric sequence $X$ of $\capR$-modules is $n$-connected if each $\capR$-module $X[\mathbf{t}]$ is an $n$-connected spectrum.
 We say that an algebra (resp. left module) over an operad is $n$-connected if the underlying $\capR$-module (resp. symmetric sequence of $\capR$-modules) is $n$-connected, and similarly for operads.
-Similarly, we say that a map $X \rarrow Y$ of symmetric sequences is $n$-connected if each map $X[\mathbf{t}] \rarrow Y[\mathbf{t}]$ is an $n$-connected map of $\capR$-modules, and a map of $\capO$-algebras (resp. left $\capO$-modules) is $n$-connected if the underlying map of spectra (resp. symmetric sequences) is $n$-connected. \end{rem}
+Similarly, we say that a map $X \rarrow Y$ of symmetric sequences is $n$-connected if each map $X[\mathbf{t}] \rarrow Y[\mathbf{t}]$ is an $n$-connected map of $\capR$-modules, and a map of $\capO$-algebras (resp. left $\capO$-modules) is $n$-connected if the underlying map of $\capR$-modules (resp. symmetric sequences) is $n$-connected. \end{rem}

-The main results of this paper are Theorems~\ref{thm:higher_blakers_massey} and \ref{thm:higher_dual_blakers_massey}, which are the analogs of Goodwillie's higher Blakers-Massey theorems \cite[2.4 and 2.6]{Goodwillie_calc2}.
+The main results of this paper are Theorems~\ref{thm:higher_blakers_massey} and \ref{thm:higher_dual_blakers_massey}, which are the analogs of Goodwillie's higher Blakers-Massey theorems \cite[2.5 and 2.6]{Goodwillie_calc2}.
 These results include various interesting special cases which we now highlight.

 One such case is given by the homotopy excision result of Theorem~\ref{thm:homotopy_excision} below.
-Goerss and Hopkins \cite[2.3.13]{Goerss_Hopkins_moduli} prove a closely related homotopy excision result in the special case of simplicial algebras over an $E_\infty$ operad, and remark that it is true more generally for any simplicial operad \cite[2.3.14]{Goerss_Hopkins_moduli}.
-In a closely related setting, Baues \cite[I.C.4]{Baues_combinatorial} proves a homotopy excision result in an algebraic setting that includes simplicial associative algebras, and closely related is a result of Schwede \cite[3.6]{Schwede_algebraic} that is very nearly a homotopy excision result in the context of algebras over a simplicial theory.
-Our result also recovers Dugger and Shipley's \cite[2.3]{Dugger_Shipley} homotopy excision result for associative ring spectra as a very special case.
+In this $2$-cubical diagram situation, (i) Goerss-Hopkins \cite[2.3.13]{Goerss_Hopkins_moduli} prove a closely related homotopy excision result in the special case of simplicial algebras over an $E_\infty$ operad and remark that it is true more generally for any simplicial operad \cite[2.3.14]{Goerss_Hopkins_moduli}, (ii) Baues \cite[I.C.4]{Baues_combinatorial} proves a homotopy excision result in an algebraic setting that includes simplicial associative algebras, (iii) Schwede \cite[3.6]{Schwede_algebraic} proves a result that is very nearly homotopy excision in the context of algebras over a simplicial theory, and (iv) Dugger-Shipley \cite[2.3]{Dugger_Shipley} prove a homotopy excision result for associative ring spectra that our result recovers as a very special case.

 \begin{thm}[Homotopy excision for structured ring spectra] Let $\capO$ be an operad in $\capR$-modules.
 Let $\capX$ be a homotopy pushout square of $\capO$-algebras (resp. left $\capO$-modules) of the form